-Phil 4.19 But my God shall supply all your need according to his riches in glory by Christ Jesus.
+Phil 4.19 And my God will supply every need of yours according to his riches in glory in Christ Jesus.

 This verse answers three important questions:

 - 1) Who will supply?
 God!

 - 2) How much will be supplied?
 All!

 - 3) What will be supplied?
 Our needs!